 L'INVITATION AU VOYAGE is my response, born from those days in their duplex flat, a literal stone's throw from the Fondation Le Corbusier in the 16th arrondissement.
 I was transported to another world— mystical and earthy —of artists with the spirit of poets.
 The scent of opoponax, Robert’s etched glass panels, lush decorative wall panelling, a Napoleon-tent-painted bedroom, and the giant neo-Art Deco fireplace animated the space.

 Lounging on Brunhilde’s Provençal textiles in the four-poster bed they made, I realised their home is a total work of art, conceived with their friend, designer Alix Thomsen —a space that carries the whispers of friendship and collaboration.
-Now, I have been welcomed into this circle, and I extend the invitation to new and old friends, presenting works by

 Now, I, too, have been welcomed into this circle, and I extend the invitation to new and old friends, presenting works by Flavie Audi, Marion Benoit, Lise Bouissière, Enrico David, Robert Elfgen, Brunhilde Bordeaux-Groult, Agnes Scherer, Stephanie Stein, Kiki Smith, Sebastian Stöhrer, and Rosemarie Trockel, alongside historical masterpieces by Maurice Denis, Max Ernst, Andreas Feininger, and František Kupka.